hpang19/1510-term-project-game/README.md

 1. **Movement Controls:** Use directional buttons to navigate the character.

-2. **Unlocking Map Areas:** As the player levels up, more map areas will become accessible, offering new challenges.
+2. **Unlocking Map Areas:** As the player levels up, more map areas will become unlocked, offering new challenges.

 3. **Navigating Places:** When entering or exiting places like the kitchen, grocery store, or market, ensure to use the "Door" to enter or exit.